carolinebegg/chrome-extension-summarizer/README.md

 For a detailed demonstration of the installation and usage of the AI Research Assistant Chrome Extension, please watch the [Demo Video](https://drive.google.com/drive/folders/1BmYEw35NQfQ339QFwt755QzWto_33I46?usp=drive_link).
 (It's on [YouTube](https://youtu.be/7lay70tsKLc) as well.)

+## Support
+For support, queries, or feedback, please open an issue on our GitHub repository [here](https://github.com/carolinebegg/chrome-extension-summarizer/issues).

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.